robrod14/pythonReverseShell/README.md

 The Data exfiltration scripts are the same asa the reverse shells except they allow for files to be transferred.
 Setup is the same.
 To transfer a file you must type **"grab*c:\path\to\the\file"** This will save a copy of the file on the attacking desktop as a ".PNG" file.
 Just change he file extension to the real file extension and open the file as normal.

+To make your python file into and exe file you must create a folder and place 3 files into the folder.  setup.py, py2exe (executable), script to convert to exe.
+With these three files in the folder, make sure you have installed the correct py2exe for the OS and python you are running.
+Also edit the setup.py file to contain the script you want to convert to exe and to the name of your py2exe file.